NetLogo/Time-Extension/README.md

 *time:create-with-format time-string format-string*

-Like time:create, but reports a LogoTime created by parsing the *time-string* argument using the *format-string* argument as the format specifier.
+Like `time:create`, but parses the *time-string* argument using the *format-string* argument as the format specifier.

     ;; Create a datetime, a date, and a day using American convention for dates: Month/Day/Year let t-datetime time:create-with-format "01-02-2000 03:04:05.678" "MM-dd-yyyy HH:mm:ss.SSS"